Vaibhav-Pacherwal/Simon-Says-Game/README.md

 4. Replayable: Challenge yourself or your friends to beat the high score!

 # How to Play 🕹️
-1. Press the Start button to begin the game.
+1. Press any key to begin the game.

 2. Watch the color sequence carefully as it lights up.